esx-community/ESX-Snippet/README.md

 - Désactive la possibilité de conduire des voiture de police si non flic
 - Simple disable people from driving police cars if not cop

+ArmedRobery :

+- If you want to rob a shop you have to be armed!
+- Vous devez être armé pour braquer une superette